Reference

 People

-Dr. Andrew Iliadis is an Associate Professor at Temple University in the Department of Media Studies and Production.
-He is the author of the forthcoming Autonomous Defense: How Tech Companies are Crafting and Cashing in on the Future of Warfare (2025) and Semantic Media: Mapping Meaning on the Internet (Polity, 2022), co-editor of Embodied Computing: Wearables, Implantables, Embeddables, Ingestibles (MIT Press, 2020), and co-translator of Cybernetics and the Origin of Information (Rowman & Littlefield, 2023).
+Dr. Andrew Iliadis is an Associate Professor in the Department of Media Studies and Production at Temple University’s Klein College of Media and Communication.
+He is the author of the forthcoming Autonomous Defense: How Tech Companies are Crafting and Cashing in on the Future of Warfare (University of California Press, 2025) and Semantic Media: Mapping Meaning on the Internet (Polity, 2022), co-editor of Embodied Computing: Wearables, Implantables, Embeddables, Ingestibles (MIT Press, 2020), and co-translator of Cybernetics and the Origin of Information (Rowman & Littlefield, 2023).
 His articles have appeared in numerous digital media journals.

-Dr. Amelia Acker is an Associate Professor in the School of Information at the University of Texas at Austin, where she directs the Critical Data Studies Lab.
-She is the author of the forthcoming Archiving Machines: From Punch Cards to Platforms (MIT Press, 2025).
+Dr. Amelia Acker is an Associate Professor in the Department of Library and Information Science at Rutgers University’s School of Communication and Information.
+She is the author of Archiving Machines: From Punch Cards to Platforms (MIT Press, 2025).
 Her research has been funded by the Institute for Museum and Library Services, the National Science Foundation, the Sloan Foundation, the Ford Foundation, and the ACM History and Archiving Fellowship.
 She has worked as an archivist and librarian in Los Angeles.
-When at home in Austin, you can find her biking, bouldering, or swimming around town.

 Copyright